+Even if you already know the best lines in “RoboCop” and “Die Hard,” be honest with yourself: You could probably watch each one another 50 times.
 The glorious hyperviolence, overflowing id and perfect one-liners make these movies eminently (re)watchable.
-You don’t watch them to understand something essential about mankind—they are entertainment pure and simple, and should be paired with something effortless to make and drink.
-The Michelada is a perfect no-frills companion to an extra-large pizza and Mad Max: Beyond Thunderdome.
+They’re entertainment, pure and simple, and should be paired with something as breezy to make and drink.
+The Michelada is a perfect no-frills companion to an extra-large pizza and things that go boom.

 Yes, the obvious choice for a scary movie is the Bloody Mary.
 Or the Zombie.
 Or the Corpse Reviver #2.
 Those are all fine options, but the Boulevardier wins for two reasons.
 First: The sweet vermouth, Campari, and whiskey cousin of the Negroni just looks so damn bloody.
 Second: The Campari introduces enough bitterness to keep your taste buds on their toes.
 Pick a spooky flick, and sip one tonight.

 Sci-fi is best enjoyed as a group, and groups are best enjoyed with punch.
 If you’re into scaring yourself silly all by your lonesome, you can also make this as a single-serving sipper.
 An otherworldly, absinthe-based creation, it’s a drink to help let your imagination run wild.
 And if that weird noise outside your darkened window sounds like the aliens landing, well, it probably is.